MicrosoftDocs/azure-reference-other/studio-module-reference/data-transformation.md

 ##  <a name="categories"></a> List of modules

-The following table lists the categories under **Data Transformation**.
+The following module categories are included under **Data Transformation**.

 + [Data Transformation / Filter](data-transformation-filter.md)
 + [Learning with Counts](data-transformation-learning-with-counts.md)